Henry Akinwande

-Henry Adetokunboh Akinwande (born 12 October 1965) is a British former WBO boxing world champion who competed from 1989 to 2008.
-He held the WBO heavyweight title from 1996 to 1997, as well as the Commonwealth heavyweight title in 1993, and the European heavyweight title from 1993 to 1994.
+Henry Adetokunboh Akinwande (born 12 October 1965) is a British former professional boxer who competed from 1989 to 2008.
+He held the World Boxing Organization (WBO) heavyweight title from 1996 to 1997.
+At regional level, he held the Commonwealth and European heavyweight titles between 1993 and 1994.

 Early life

 Akinwande was born in London, England but went to live in his parents' homeland of Nigeria as a 4-year-old.
 He returned to England in 1986 aged 21, and he began boxing soon after.

 Amateur career

 As an amateur boxing out of the Lynn amateur boxing club in Camberwell, South East London.
 He was ABA heavyweight champion in both 1988 and 1989, beating another fellow Nigerian and future WBO heavyweight champion Herbie Hide and represented Great Britain in the heavyweight division at the 1988 Olympic Games in Seoul, South Korea.

 ABA Championships record

 at the 1986 ABA Championships, heavyweight: